amifsud02/Hand-Drawn-Emoji-Recognition/README.md

+<div id="top"></div>

 # Hand-Drawn-Emoji-Recognition

+An implementation for classifying emojis through the use of Convolutional Neural Networks.

 ## About the Project

-There are not many Hand Drawing Emoji Recognitions around; however, I took on the challenge and built my own HDER.
+Emojis are icons used to express emotions or feelings through text - be it captions, text messages, comments.
+They are nowadays very popular especially in social media platforms such as Tiktok, Instagram and communication platforms such as Slack and Discord.
+Following this, there are not many Hand Drawing Emoji Recognitions around; however, I took on the challenge and built my own HDER.
+A website using Flask, was used to create a drawing platform for the mimiking of hand-drawing.
+The HDER returns a <strong>prediction</strong> in real-time.

 The emojis that are supported are:

 <p float="left">
   <img src="Emoji/Angry.png" width="80" />